kristy-fournier/PartyJukebox/readme.md

 ## Details
 These are specific details on each section of the app, and how to use them
 ### Server:
-- `sound/` contains all mp3 files by default
+- `sound/` contains all audio files by default
-- `databaseGenerator.py` scans through mp3 files and gets information about them
+- `databaseGenerator.py` scans through audio files and gets information about them
     - `Filename, Title, Artist, Art, Length` are all saved
         - *If the title and artist are not in the file metadata, it looks for a format of* `TITLE_ARTIST.mp3` *then of* `ARTIST - TITLE.mp3` *and otherwise defaults to the file name as the title, and no artist*
         - Art is retrieved from LastFM